stonyyi/cine-io/development/docs/main.md

 ## About cine.io

-Cine.io is an api driven live streaming platform.
+Cine.io is an api driven live video-streaming platform.
 Developers can quickly setup a live streaming app using our global live streaming cdn.
 Cine.io was designed for immediate usage, getting you setup in your own app in just a few minutes.

 ## Getting started